larsbuntemeyer/joint-evaluation/README.md

 ## Plots

 These plots show some preliminary results from available data at `jsc-cordex`.
-These plots are updated once new data comes in.
+These plots give an overview of what data is available and are updated once new data comes in.

 ![alt text](plots/prudence-timeseries-tas.png)
 ![alt text](plots/prudence-timeseries-pr.png)